-- MicroUI module (see MicroUI) - LLDISPLAY_impl.h implementation if standard or custom implementation is chosen (see Implementations and LLDISPLAY: Display).
+- MicroUI module (see MicroUI) - LLUI_DISPLAY_impl.h implementation if standard or custom implementation is chosen (see Dependencies and LLUI_DISPLAY: Display).

-Display is a sub-part of the MicroUI library.
+The Display module is a sub-part of the MicroUI library.
 When the MicroUI module is installed, the Display module must be installed in order to be able to connect the physical display with the MicroEJ Platform.
 If not installed, the stub module will be used.

 In the platform configuration file, check UI > Display to install the Display module.
 When checked, the properties file display > display.properties is required during platform creation to configure the module.
-This configuration step is used to choose the kind of implementation (see Implementations).
+This configuration step is used to choose the kind of implementation (see Dependencies).